 The security of your business-critical data should be a top priority for your MSP.
 If the proper standards are not put in place to protect your systems and applications like email, data backups, disaster recovery protocols, etc., then you could have a very serious problem on your hands.

-Security concerns aside, if you don’t have the proper disaster recovery and backup protocols in place, you’re at a huge risk of losing data due to a server crash, network outage or a number of other issues that could arise.
+Security concerns aside, if you don’t have the proper disaster recovery and backup protocols in place, you’re at a huge risk of losing data due to a server crash, network outage or many other issues that could arise.

 3. You are confused about your IT roadmap (or you don’t have one)